MatValdejao/mateus-portfolio/README.md

 # Mateus Portfolio React

   ## Description
-  Basic MVP of a portfolio designed with React
+  Basic MVP of a portfolio designed with React.
+The app uses basic React components and functionalities in order to render a basic app.
+I will eventually combine skills into the creation of a really good portfolio.